Safety ' What to do if'

 Staff at the medical centre are fully qualified medics who are experienced in working at festivals.
 The centre is equipped to deal with everything from cuts and bruises to major trauma and cardiac arrest.
 They also operate an on-site pharmacy.
 Provided by Elite EMS.

-Welfare Arena – (11am to midnight) – Next to Medical (iTHINC)
+- Arena – (11am to midnight) – Next to Medical

-The Village – (24hrs) Opposite football field
+- The Village – (24hrs) – In the Village

 If you are struggling with any mental health concerns, having a bad experience with substances or other people then come and see our Welfare team who offer confidential support and a place to stay for however long you need.

-UK Narcotics Anonymous– Village
+UK Narcotics Anonymous– located in the Village

 Narcotics Anonymous is a community of people who support each other to achieve and maintain a drug free life.
 At Leeds, you can drop into their tent for a chat and attend scheduled meetings.

+Security are trained to keep you safe.
 You can report issues to them and they can radio for the correct assistance.

 West Yorkshire Police